ramack/ActivityDiary/README.md

 Copyright notices in this project are mostly given with a reference to the year in form of xxxx-yyyy as a short cut with the meaning, that there is a contribution in every year in the given range.

 # Authors and Contribution
-This app is currently under development by Raphael Mack [@ramack](https://github.com/ramack).
+This app is currently under development by Raphael Mack [@ramack](https://github.com/ramack) who you can reach via e-mail on activity-diary@rampro.de.
-Any form of contribution is warmly welcome and I am happy to read tickets with suggestions or bug reports or even better pull requests with fixes or new features.
+Any form of contribution is warmly welcome and a [small guide how to help is in the wiki](https://github.com/ramack/ActivityDiary/wiki/How-to-help).
+I am happy to read tickets with suggestions or bug reports or even better pull requests with fixes or new features.
 For code contributions it would be good to have a ticket describing the changes as a place for discussion before starting to work on it.
 I so far work directly in the master branch as long as I am alone; For pull requests it might be worth working on a dedicated feature branch.
 It is good practice to use descriptive commit messages and reference tickets using #xxx, which is even suggested for TODO comments in the code.
 Small commits are fine and there is no need to squash multiple changes into one commit.

 By submitting a pull request on github the submitter certifies the following:
 `Developer Certificate of Origin